 - Using eBay RESTful APIs, a general overview of how REST and OAuth authentication works

-- Three documents each for the of the APIs:
+- Three documents each for the Taxonomy API and the Catalog API:

 - API Overview